niutech/node.php/README.md

 How to run
 ----------

-Put the `node.php` file in your public_html (or similar) folder, then install node.js by browsing to: `http://example.org/node.php?install`.
+ 1. Put the `node.php` file in your `public_html` (or similar) folder, then install node.js by browsing to: `http://example.org/node.php?install`.

-When succeeded, you can install your node.js app by uploading its folder or using npm: `http://example.org/node.php?npm=install jt-js-sample`.
+ 2. When succeeded, install your node.js app by uploading its folder or using npm: `http://example.org/node.php?npm=install jt-js-sample`.

-When everything goes fine, start your node.js instance by going to: `http://example.org/node.php?start=node_modules/jt-js-sample/index.js`.
+ 3. When everything goes fine, start your node.js instance by going to: `http://example.org/node.php?start=node_modules/jt-js-sample/index.js`.

-Now you can request your app by browsing to: `http://example.org/node.php?path=optional/request/path`.
+ 4. Now you can request your app by browsing to: `http://example.org/node.php?path=optional/request/path`.
 This will return a response from the running node.js app at `http://127.0.0.1:49999/optional/request/path`.

-Finally, stop your node.js server by loading: `http://example.org/node.php?stop`.
+ 5. Finally, stop your node.js server by loading: `http://example.org/node.php?stop`.

 Commands
 --------